-- Maintain Town's fiscal health and essential services. - Incorporate community, and departmental input. - Spread the expenditures, related to ARPA funding, over the qualifying period (through December 31, 2024) to enhance budgetary and financial stability. - As ARPA funds are non-recurring and temporary in nature, the use should be applied to non-recurring expenditures and care should be taken to avoid creating new programs or add-ons to existing programs that will require future financial/budget commitments.
+- Maintain Town's fiscal health and essential services. - Incorporate community, and departmental input. - Spread the expenditures, related to ARPA funding, over the qualifying period (through December 31, 2024) to enhance budgetary and financial stability.

-The following "Spending Plan" (Plan) provides both a summary and a comprehensive view of probable expenditures for Town Council consideration.
-It was staff's intent to incorporate both items noted by Town Council members over the last few months, as well as critical projects and items designated by staff.
-It is important to note, the details associated with this Plan will need to be somewhat fluid as we move through the entire ARPA funding period.
-Budget amounts and fiscal year placement are estimates only and may need to be adjusted due to bidding results, design schedules, and contractor availability.
-As more information becomes available from the U.S. Treasury, modifications to this Plan may be necessary.
+The following "Spending Plan" (Plan) provides both a summary and a comprehensive view of projects and expenditures for Town Council consideration and ultimate action.
+Staff incorporated items noted by Town Council members over the last few months, as well as critical projects and items designated by staff.
+It is important to note, the details associated with this Plan will remain somewhat fluid as we move through the entire ARPA funding period.
+Anticipated project cost and fiscal year placement may need to be adjusted due to bidding results, design schedules, and contractor availability.
+As more information and guidelines are published by the U.S. Treasury, additional modifications to this Plan may be necessary.